 Freshman guard Hannah Crist made her first start and added 10 points as Greencastle-Antrim (1-0) earned a date with Chambersburg in tonight's championship at Waynesboro Area Senior High School (7:00).
 The Maidens (0-1) will face James Buchanan in the consolation (4:00).

 "I'm excited to be playing them (Chambersburg)," Hoover said.
-"The more games we play against quality opponents, the more we're going

 The Blue Devils held Waynesboro to 24 percent shooting and dominated the boards, outrebounding the Maidens 32-22.
 Waynesboro also struggled to find a way to slow down the suddenly explosive Greencastle offense, which scored 26 points off turnovers.